-Build the integrator circuit with a 100K resistor and 1 μF capacitor.
+Build the integrator circuit with a 100K resistor and 1 μ F capacitor.
 Test the circuit by using your Waveform generator as the input voltage.
 Test with a low frequency square wave.
 The square wave should be centered at 2.5 volts (adjust the offset) and you may want to experiment with changing the amplitude.
 Monitor the input and output voltage with the Scope on your Analog Discovery and prove that this circuit is a reliable integrator (i.e. squares integrate to triangles).
 Note that the frequency you select should be slow enough that there is sufficient time for the integrator to completely "fill up" and reach either the 0 or 5 volt rail during each cycle.
 The circuit will work fine at higher frequencies, though small amounts of noise can cause the integrator to drift on a slow time scale - so it is easier to get it to work if you saturate the integrator each cycle.
 Provide one snapshot of this experiment to show that the integrator works.
-You decide exactly what you want to show.
+You decide exactly how to demonstrate the integrator is working.